 Factbox: Europe's ongoing strike-related travel disruptions

-July 10 (Reuters) - European airports are in the midst of another busy summer as passenger numbers globally recover to pre-pandemic levels, while airline and airport staff continue to negotiate on wages.
+July 14 (Reuters) - European airports are in the midst of another busy summer as passenger numbers globally recover to pre-pandemic levels, while airline and airport staff continue wage talks.

 The travel industry is on high alert for disruption after Europe's peak season last year was hit by cancellations, causing chaos at airports.
 This summer, air traffic control issues are likely to be the weak spot, according to warnings from Eurocontrol, which manages European airspace.